 Three weeks ago, I wrote a blog post about cPanel’s new pricing update.
-In that thread, I explained the situation and asked feedback from you to know if you need to stay with cPanel and ready to pay more per month, or you are interested in switching to an alternative web hosting control panel.
+In that thread, I explained the situation.
+I asked for feedback from you to know if you need to stay with cPanel and ready to pay more per month.
+Or you are interested in switching to an alternative web hosting control panel.

 We have received mixed feedback.
-To be precise, 70% of people are interested in switching to an alternative control panel, and 30% of feedback is in favour of cPanel and ready to pay more.
+To be precise, 70% of people are interested in switching to an alternative control panel, and 30% of feedback favors cPanel and is ready to pay more.

-Though we have experience in WHM and cPanel more than eight years and DirectAdmin is pretty new to us.
+We have experience in WHM and cPanel for more than eight years, and DirectAdmin is pretty new.

 What is cPanel Again?